preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 If a Custom option is available (can be named something else) you can ask OpenAI to do more or less anything you like (with text that is).

-The chat window, which can be called something else (Alameda chat bo in this example), can look this way:
+The chat window, which can be called something else ("Alameda Bot" in this example), can look this way:

 .. image:: openai-chat-76.png